jouellnyc/DockerStocksWeb/README.md

 ```

 ## Architechure
-Nginx will listen on the local hosts port 80
+Nginx will listen on the local hosts port 80.

-Flask and Mongodb will be on the same bridged docker network reachable by docker names
+Flask and Mongodb will be on the same bridged docker network reachable by docker names.

 ## Requirements
 Git/Docker/Docker-compose/Optionally a MongoDB hosted at Mongo